MSW Mission & Goals

 Mission

-The Master of Social Work Program at Kutztown University of Pennsylvania guided by the purpose of the profession to promote human and community well-being, is committed to enhancing the quality of life for families in all their diverse forms and backgrounds.
-Grounded in core social work values, our program prepares competent and autonomous professionals to play a crucial role in developing social work knowledge and skills, providing leadership in policy development for service delivery systems.
-Our program acknowledges the pivotal role of family as a social institution and recognizes the significance of family in creating an equitable, inclusive, just, and sustainable social environment where individuals can realize their fullest potential for accomplishing goals, for developing resources, for preventing and alleviating personal distress.
-Our focus is aimed at promoting social and environmental justice, human rights, and ethical treatment of all people and communities.
-The program emphasizes scientific inquiry and innovative evidence-based practices, rooted in a framework that addresses human behavior, person-in-environment dynamics, and anti-racist, anti-oppressive practices.
+The Master of Social Work Program at Kutztown University of Pennsylvania is guided by the core social work values and purpose of the profession to promote human and community well-being and commitment to enhancing the quality of life for families in all their diverse forms and backgrounds.
+By valuing human rights, social justice, competence, dignity and worth of the person, importance of human relationships, service, integrity, and respect for human diversity, our program prepares competent and autonomous professionals with social work knowledge and skills to contribute to policy development, service delivery, and advocacy.
+Our program acknowledges the pivotal role of family as a social institution and recognizes the significance of family in creating an equitable, inclusive, just, and sustainable social environment locally and globally where individuals can realize their fullest potential for accomplishing goals, for developing resources, for preventing and alleviating personal distress and eliminating poverty.
+Our focus is on promoting social, racial, economic, and environmental justice, upholding human rights, cultivating a global perspective, and ensuring the ethical treatment of all people and communities.
+The program values and emphasizes scientific inquiry and innovative evidence-based practices, rooted in a framework that addresses human behavior, person-in-environment dynamics, and anti-racist, anti-oppressive practices.

 Program Goals